 “As we age, things start to slow down, we lose function, and we become fearful of movement,” Blair says.
 “Then we move less and stiffen more.
 But the body will listen to what you give it.”

 If you want to give it something wonderful, follow the step-by-step guide below for standing cat-cow.
 This pose helps mobilize two parts of the body that tend to stiffen with age: the shoulders and hips.
-It also helps counter poor posture that often develops from sitting at a desk or hunching over a phone, and relieves tension in the back of the body, where we tend to hold stress.
+It also helps fix poor posture and relieves tension in the back of the body, where we tend to hold stress.

 Step #1: Place Hands on Hips

 Stand tall, place your hands on your hips, and draw your elbows behind you.

 Place your feet hip-distance apart, and find your grounding.

 Inhale, lifting your chest while moving your butt back.
 This is cow and helps stretch the muscles along the front of your chest.

 As you exhale, pull your belly in toward your spine, bending your knees and rounding your back as if rounding over a beach ball in front of you.
 If it’s comfortable, lower your chin toward your chest.
 This is cat.
 Alternate between cow and cat for three to five full breaths.